Phenelzine: Interactions

-Phenelzine has also been linked to vitamin B_{6} deficiency.
+Phenelzine has also been linked to reduced vitamin B_{6} levels and pyridoxine deficiency.
+Modern guidance considers pyridoxine hydrochloride supplementation advisable with phenelzine, either from the start of treatment or if related adverse effects appear, according to clinician preference, and specifically recommends it when paresthesia or peripheral neuropathy occurs.
 Transaminases such as GABA-transaminase have been shown to be dependent upon vitamin B_{6} and may be involved in a potentially related process, since the phenelzine metabolite phenylethylidenehydrazine (PEH) is a GABA-transaminase inhibitor.
 Both phenelzine and vitamin B_{6} are rendered inactive upon these reactions occurring.
-The pyridoxine form of B_{6} is recommended for supplementation, since this form has been shown to reduce hydrazine toxicity from phenelzine and, in contrast, the pyridoxal form has been shown to increase the toxicity of hydrazines.
+The pyridoxine form of B_{6} is generally preferred for supplementation in this context, since this form has been shown to reduce hydrazine toxicity from phenelzine and, in contrast, the pyridoxal form has been shown to increase the toxicity of hydrazines.